-During an informal resolution, the Conduct Review Officer will, in their professional judgment on the basis of the information provided or in consultation with appropriate University officials (e.g., Title IX Coordinator; University Housing; the Dean of Students), propose findings regarding any alleged violation(s) and may specify any sanction(s) described in this Code.
+During a pre-resolution meeting, the Conduct Resolution Administrator will, in their professional judgment on the basis of the provided information or in consultation with appropriate University officials (e.g., Title IX Coordinator; University Housing; the Dean of Students), propose findings regarding any alleged violation(s) and may specify any outcome(s) described in this Code.

-- If the Respondent accepts the informal resolution, they waive their right to a formal resolution and, if applicable, accept responsibility for the violation(s) and agree to the sanction(s) imposed.
+- If the Respondent accepts the Informal Resolution, they waive their right to a Formal Resolution and, if applicable, accept responsibility for the violation(s) and the outcome(s) imposed.

-- If the Respondent declines the informal resolution, the case will be referred to a Board for formal resolution.
+- If the Respondent declines the Informal Resolution, the case will be referred to a Formal Resolution.

-- The Respondent may be given up to two (2) days to review the informal resolution and decide if they would like to accept or decline the proposed findings and sanctions.
+- The Respondent may be given up to two (2) days to review the Informal Resolution and decide if they would like to accept or decline the proposed findings and outcomes.

 - Come to the meeting prepared to honestly communicate about the incident, and bring any questions you might have.

-- During your meeting, the Conduct Review Officer will explain the allegations, your rights as a student, and your options for resolution.
+- During your meeting, the Conduct Resolution Administrator will explain the allegations, your rights as a student, and your options for resolution.

-Unless an informal resolution is accepted, the Conduct Review Officer shall refer the case to a hearing for formal resolution.
-The Director may also refer any case directly to a hearing without the option of an informal resolution.
+- Unless an Informal Resolution is accepted, the Conduct Resolution Administrator shall refer the case to a hearing for Formal Resolution.
+The Director may also refer any case directly to a hearing without the option of an Informal Resolution.

-- After receiving official notice of a board hearing, schedule a meeting with the Student Conduct Counselor by contacting the Office of Student Conduct.
-The Student Conduct Counselor will assist you in preparing for the Board, provide further details about the Board process, and be present with during your hearing.
+- After receiving official notice of a Board hearing, schedule a meeting with your Student Conduct Advisor.
+The Student Conduct Advisor will assist you in preparing for the Board, provide further details about the Board process, and be present with you during your hearing.

-- Coordinate with the Student Conduct Counselor, any witnesses to the incident to be present for your hearing.
-These witnesses are individuals who can speak specifically to the incident and provide additional information to the board.
+- Coordinate with the Student Conduct Advisor any witnesses to the incident to be present for your hearing.
+These witnesses are individuals who can speak specifically to the incident and provide additional information to the Board.

-- Coordinate with the Student Conduct Counselor, any character witnesses.
+- Coordinate with the Student Conduct Advisor any character witnesses.
 These witnesses are individuals who can speak about you as a person.
-They may be an academic advisor, a professor, RA, personal friend, etc. This gives you an opportunity to provide additional information about you as a person and allows the board to understand more about you as a student here at Appalachian.
+They may be an academic advisor, a professor, RA, personal friend, etc. This gives you an opportunity to provide additional information about you as a person and allows the Board to understand more about you as a student here at Appalachian.

 - Prepare a personal statement.
 This provides you with an opportunity to express the impact this incident has had on you, why you may have been involved, etc.

-If the Respondent fails to attend their scheduled hearing, the Board shall adjudicate the case in their absence.
+- If the Respondent fails to attend their scheduled hearing for a Serious Violation, the Board or Hearing Administrator shall adjudicate the case in their absence.